jmcerrejon/PiKISS/README.md

 ## [ Introducing PiKISS ]

-Install an application on Linux is not a complex task.
-Sometimes just type _sudo apt install_ and get the application installed with all its dependencies.
+Installing an application on Linux is not a complex task.
+Sometimes you just type _sudo apt install_ and get the application installed with all of its dependencies.
 But...
-What if we need to install more than one app such as a web server or it requires many steps to complete the install process?, Is it not in the official repositories?, What if you want to get rid of input commands?.
-Please, an easy way to set up my WIFI network!.
+What if we need to install more than one app such as a web server or it requires many steps to complete the install process?
+Is it not in the official repositories?
+What if you want to get rid of input commands?

+"Please, make an easy way to set up my WIFI network!"

 Don't despair. **PiKISS** has come to help you...

 ---

-**PiKISS** _(Pi Keeping It Simple, Stupid!)_ are _scripts (Bash)_ for _Raspberry Pi 4_ boards which has a menu that will allow you to install some applications or configure files automatically as easy as possible.
+**PiKISS** _(Pi Keeping It Simple, Stupid!)_ is made with _scripts (Bash)_ for _Raspberry Pi 4_ boards which has a menu that will allow you to install some applications or configure files automatically as easy as possible.
 The ideal stage is:

 -   _Raspberry PI OS Desktop_ mainly, [TwisterOS](https://raspbian-x.com/) and _Debian_ derivates with 32 bits.